 A bike's motor is only as good as the software and sensors controlling it.
 To move past the manufacturer's claims, we put every bike through a multi-stage pedal assist (PAS) evaluation to see how “smart” the power delivery actually is.

 Beyond experiential testing, we use a modified motorcycle dynamometer to precisely measure the power and torque delivered to the ground.
 We measure peak power in watts and graph it against peak torque in Nm.
-Peak power is often significantly higher than the nominal (or rated) power of the motor.
-By using a dynamometer, we push beyond the claims and feel of the bike and have hard data to compare.
+Peak power is often significantly higher than the motor's nominal (or rated) power.
+By using a dynamometer, we go beyond the bike's claims and feel, and we have hard data to compare.

 Interface

-Battery charging remains fairly consistent across the models we tested.
+Battery charging remains fairly consistent across the models we tested, but higher-amperage chargers reduce charging speed, with many models able to charge fully in just a few hours.
 Each bike includes a dedicated charger with a plug that connects to the battery's charging port.
 Most batteries can be charged while mounted on the bike or removed for off-bike charging and security.
-We charged each battery multiple times during testing to evaluate the charging port location, port cover design, and overall process convenience.
+We charged each battery multiple times during testing to evaluate the charging port location, the port cover design, and the overall convenience of the process.
 We assessed ease of battery removal for both charging flexibility and theft prevention.
-Timing tests measured how long fully depleted batteries took to reach full charge.
-While some manufacturers offer faster charging for added convenience, this feature can shorten the overall lifespan of the battery.
+Timing tests measured how long it took fully depleted batteries to reach full charge.
+While some manufacturers offer faster charging for added convenience, this feature can shorten the battery's overall lifespan.

 Assembly